Ramkasuru/Major-Project/README.md

 ---

 ### 🏆 Recognition
-- Published as *“VIOLA: Video Integration of Object Detection, Language Insights and Accessibility”*.
+- Published as *“VIOLA: Video Integration of Object Detection, Language Insights and Accessibility”* in the 2024 International Student Conference.
-- Received awards for **innovation and accessibility-focused application of AI**.
+- Received awards for **Best AI for Social Impact**.

 ---